Introduction

 Types of Worms and Pests Affecting Apples

-Apple maggots are another significant pest, known for infesting fallen fruit and creating feeding holes.
-Effective management involves using codling moth traps, pheromone lures, and timely sprays to control these insect pests and protect the health of your fruit trees throughout the growing season.
+The apple maggot is another significant pest, known for infesting fallen fruit and creating feeding holes as the larvae feed on the flesh.
+Effective management involves using codling moth traps, pheromone lures, and timely sprays to control codling moth populations and other pests like the apple maggot, ensuring the health of your fruit trees throughout the growing season.

 Life Cycle of Apple Pests